-Making Money In Real Estate Versus Online
+Making Money In Real Estate Versus Blogging

 The scale is between 1-10 with 10 being the easiest/best/most enjoyable and 1 being the hardest/worst/least enjoyable.

-Ease To Start
+Ease To Start (Blogging Wins)

 For real estate, it generally takes 10% – 20% down to buy a primary home residence.
 If you are to buy a rental property or multi-unit building, the down payment requirement often rises to 30%.

-For an online business, it costs $48 a year for a basic server account with a free domain name for the first year.
+For an online business, it costs $36 a year for a basic server account with a free domain name for the first year.
 You can use one of the hundreds of free WordPress designs, or you can spend $50 and get something a little fancier with custom designs from the Genesis framework.

-Over my blogging career, I’ve seen countless blogging buddies – who were making under $50,000 a year at their day jobs – quit their jobs to blog full-time after a couple years.
+Over my blogging career, I’ve seen countless blogging buddies – who were making under $50,000 a year at their day jobs – quit their jobs and blog full-time after several years.
 If you live in a low-cost area, all the more reason to start a blog that has no boundaries.

-Ease Of Maintenance
+Ease Of Maintenance (Blogging Wins)

 With real estate, once you’ve got your list of go-to repairmen, maintenance is not that big of a headache.
 The headache is finding reliable, affordable repairmen.
 If you don’t have a property manager, then you must take time out of your day to meet the repairman on site.
 I use the strategy of authorizing my tenants to hire someone from my list to fix what’s broken up to $200 ASAP without waiting for my approval.
-I then reimburse them for their out of pocket cost.
+Then, I reimburse them for their out-of-pocket cost.

 Based on the ongoing cost and peace of mind, with regards to maintenance, I give real estate a 5 and blogging an 9.

 With real estate, income is stickier.
-Rent is generally fixed for one year and raised the next to at least keep up with inflation.
+Rent is generally fixed for one year and adjusts to at least keep up with inflation.
 Having a reliable source of income is very comforting to many people because it allows you to budget more precisely.
 Even though rent increases move in a step-up function with limited upside, rent is sticky on the way down too.

-Given there are over three billion people online and only one master tenant for your rental property, the income upside from blogging is much greater.
+Given there are over three billion people online versus only one master tenant for your rental property, the income upside from blogging is much greater.
 Couple this fact with low startup costs, and it’s apparent why blogging has become such a popular small business choice for so many people.

-Blogging gets an 8 because there is much more upside if you can get things right, but you can also have much larger downswings if things go poorly.
+Blogging gets an 8 because there is much more upside if you can get things right.
+But, you can also have much larger downswings if things go poorly.
 Think about real estate as a bond and blogging as a growth stock that’s also paying a dividend.

 Unless you pay 100% cash for a property, it’s hard to immediately turn a profit due to mortgage expense, maintenance, property taxes, HOAs, and vacancy.
-If you buy properties in more expensive coastal cities like San Francisco, NYC, LA, and maybe Miami, it often takes 2-3 years to break even after putting down 20% because their cap rates (net rental yields) are so low e.g. 3%-4% vs. 10% in the Midwest.
+If you buy properties in more expensive coastal cities like San Francisco, NYC, and LA it often takes 2-3 years to break even after putting down 20% because their cap rates (net rental yields) are so low e.g. 3%-4% vs. 10% in the Midwest.